mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring-logging-and-monitoring.rst

    * - serverConnectionId
      - Heartbeat-related log messages
      - Int
      - The server's ID for the monitoring connection, if known.
-This value will be unknown and MUST be omitted in certain cases, e.g. the first
+This value will be unknown and can be omitted in certain cases, e.g. the first
        "heartbeat started" message for a monitoring connection.
 Only present on server versions 4.2+.

 "Starting Topology Monitoring" Log Message